-Senate Bill No. [insert bill number] aims to enhance protections for service animals and their handlers by establishing specific offenses related to the harassment, harm, and unauthorized control of service animals.
-The bill defines key terms such as "service animal" and "value," and outlines the offenses of harassment or harm, which includes obstructing or jeopardizing the safety of a service animal after receiving notice, and unauthorized control, which involves exerting control over a service animal with the intent to deprive its handler.
-Penalties for these offenses include misdemeanor charges and fines, as well as mandatory restitution for damages incurred by the service animal handler.
+This bill aims to enhance protections for service animals and their handlers by establishing specific offenses related to harassment, harm, and unauthorized control of service animals.
+It defines key terms such as "service animal" and "value," and outlines the penalties for individuals who engage in behaviors that jeopardize the safety of service animals or their handlers.
+Offenses include continuing harmful behavior after receiving notice, negligently causing harm or death to a service animal, and unauthorized control over a service animal.
+Convictions for these offenses can result in misdemeanor charges and fines, as well as mandatory restitution for damages incurred by the service animal handler.

 Additionally, the bill amends existing laws to clarify the liability of dog owners in cases where their dogs attack service animals, ensuring that service animals are included in the definition of individuals who can be harmed.
-It also reinforces the rights of individuals with disabilities to be accompanied by service animals in various public spaces without incurring extra charges, while holding them accountable for any damages caused by their service animals.
-The bill includes provisions for service animals in training and mandates that they wear identifiable gear.
-Overall, the legislation seeks to create a safer environment for service animals and their handlers while providing clear legal recourse in cases of violations.
+It also reinforces the rights of individuals with disabilities to be accompanied by service animals in various public spaces without incurring additional charges, while holding them accountable for any damages caused by their service animals.
+The amendments to sections 7-23-2109, 27-1-715, and 49-4-214 of the Montana Code Annotated (MCA) reflect these changes, including the insertion of specific language to protect service animals and their handlers.

 SB0300_1(1): 7-23-2109, 27-1-715, 49-4-214